SparkPost/support-docs/momentum/4/config/ref-rollup-mx-name.md

 ---
 title: "rollup_mx_name"
 description: "If the associated rollup_mx option is set to 'true', rollup_mx_name specifies the MX host domain to route the traffic to.
 Valid in host, binding, and binding_group scopes.
-Usable in host stanzas, which can be included in binding or binding group scopes."
+Usable in Host stanzas, which can be included in global, binding or binding_group scopes."
 ---

 <a name="conf.ref.rollup_mx_name"></a>